 Growing Conditions for Haworthia

 Haworthias are usually grown in containers as indoor plants, but you can bring them outdoors in summer.
-They are also grown outdoors in areas where frosts are infrequent and of short duration.
+They are also grown outdoors in areas where frosts are infrequent and brief.

 Light

-Although some species can grow in full sun, most Haworthias live in more sheltered spots and are adapted to thrive in partial shade.
+Although some species can grow in full sun, most Haworthias prefer more sheltered spots and thrive in partial shade.
 In habitat, they tend to grow under bushes and rock overhangs.
 This adaptation makes them well-suited to lower light conditions in homes and offices.
 Place the potted plants in a bright area with some protection from the hottest rays of the day.
 White, yellow, or red-tinged leaves usually indicate that your Haworthia receives too much sunlight.
-Deep shade tends to weaken the plant over a prolonged period.
+Deep shade tends to weaken the plant over time.
 Haworthias grow very well under artificial lights.
 If they have spent the winter indoors, gradually move your plants outdoors into the bright sun to prevent sunburn.

 Soil